DatashareNetwork: A Decentralized Privacy-Preserving Search Engine for Investigative Journalists: Towards Building

 \subsection{Sketching \name}

 \name is run by \ICIJ.
-Access to the system is exclusive to \ICIJ members, and authorized collaborators.
-Journalists trust \ICIJ to act as a token issuer that certifies authorized journalists.
-To enable journalists to stay anonymous, these tokens are implemented using blind signatures, so that journalists can demonstrate membership without revealing their identities.
+Access to the system is exclusive to \ICIJ members and authorized collaborators.
+Journalists trust \ICIJ to act as a token issuer and only give tokens to authorized journalists.
+To enable journalists to remain anonymous, tokens are implemented using blind signatures.
+Journalists use these tokens demonstrate membership without revealing their identities.

-\name assumes infrastructure to facilitate asynchronous communication between journalists.
-It consists of: a \emph{bulletin board} that journalists use to broadcast information, and a \emph{pigeonhole} for 1-to-1 communication.
-Communication between journalists and the infrastructure (pigeonhole or bulletin board) is anonymous.
-Moreover, all communication is end-to-end encrypted (i.e., from journalist to journalist).
-Thus, the infrastructure needs to be trusted for availability, but not to protect the privacy of the journalists and their documents.
+\name provides the following infrastructure to facilitate asynchronous communication between journalists: a \emph{bulletin board} that journalists use to broadcast information, and a \emph{pigeonhole} for one-to-one communication.
+All communications between journalists and the infrastructure (pigeonhole or bulletin board) are end-to-end encrypted (i.e., from journalist to journalist) and anonymous.
+Hence, the infrastructure needs to be trusted for availability, but not to protect the privacy of the journalists and their documents.

-Each authorized journalist in \name owns a corpus of documents which they make available for search.
-Journalists can take two roles in the system: i) \emph{querier}, to search for documents of interest, and ii) \emph{document owner}, to have their corpus searched.
-Journalists first search for matching documents, and then (anonymously) converse with the corresponding document owners to request the document.
+Each authorized journalist in \name owns a corpus of documents that they make available for search.
+Journalists can take two roles: (i) \emph{querier}, to search for documents of interest, and (ii) \emph{document owner}, to have their corpus searched.
+Journalists first search for matching documents then (anonymously) converse with the corresponding document owners to request the document.

 Figure~\ref{fig:arch} sketches \name's architecture.
 First, journalists upload privacy-preserving representations of their collections and contact information to the bulletin board.
-Then, to issue a query, journalists construct a privacy-preserving representation of their keywords authorized by a token, and broadcast it using the bulletin board.
+To issue a query, journalists construct a privacy-preserving representation of their keywords and broadcast it together with an authorization token through the bulletin board.
 Owners periodically retrieve new queries from the bulletin board.
-If the authorization is valid, they send a response back to the querier using the pigeonhole.
-This response enables the querier to identify matches with the documents in the owner's collection.
+If the authorization is valid, they send a response to the querier using the pigeonhole.
+The querier uses this response to identify matches with the documents in the owner's collection.

-When journalists find a \emph{match} in a collection, i.e., a document that contains all the keywords in the query, they can start a conversation with the document owner to ask them to share the document.
+When journalists find a \emph{match} in a collection, i.e., a document that contains all the keywords in the query, they can start a conversation with the document owner to request sharing.
 Document owners append a public contact key to their collection to enable queriers to carry out this conversation in an anonymous way via the pigeonhole.

 \para{Instantiation} \name uses four main privacy-preserving building blocks: a multi-collection search mechanism, a messaging system, an anonymous communication channel, and an authorization mechanism.